 Nikki Marie Oliveira, Esq.

-NIKKI MARIE OLIVEIRA earned her LL.M. in Taxation from the Graduate Tax Program at Boston University School of Law; her J.D. from New England School of Law and her B.S. in Mathematics, magna cum laude, from Roger Williams University.
-She is licensed to practice law in the Commonwealth of Massachusetts.
+NIKKI MARIE OLIVEIRA earned her LL.M. in Taxation from the Graduate Tax Program at Boston University School of Law, her J.D. from New England School of Law and her B.S. in Mathematics, magna cum laude, from Roger Williams University.
+She is admitted to the Massachusetts and Florida Bars.

 Nikki's practice focuses on sophisticated estate and tax planning, probate administration, Medicaid planning, special needs planning, as well as delicate situations requiring guardianships and conservatorships.
 Nikki guides clients in achieving their estate and tax planning goals by tailoring individualized plans to fit each client's unique situation.
 Nikki also counsels families, executors/personal representatives, trustees and beneficiaries in connection with the proper administration of estates and trusts.